-John Oliver On Facts, Donald Trump, And The Supreme Court For Dogs
+John Oliver On Facts, Donald Trump And The Supreme Court For Dogs

 On Jon Stewart's influence

-I started doing standup in college and writing comedy and I loved it.
+I started doing stand-up in college and writing comedy and I loved it.
 And then at some point I wanted to start blending what I really cared about and what I loved doing the most.
 And so that was politics — not necessarily in the party politics sense of the word.

 One of the people I admired most in the world at that point was Jon Stewart.
 And so he was the gold standard in my head of what you could do with comedy about the news. ...
 There was a lot of horrendous versions of The Daily Show in England, but not resembling what he was doing in terms of ... quality.